nexpy/nxrefine/_sources/introduction.rst.txt

 are retained.
 The final stage of the *NXRefine* workflow is to generate such 3D-ΔPDF maps.

-The uncompressed raw data from such measurements comprise tens (and sometimes hundreds) of gigabytes, which are often collected in under 30 minutes.
+The uncompressed raw data from such measurements comprise tens, and sometimes hundreds, of gigabytes, which can be collected in under 30 minutes.
 The speed of data collection allows such measurements to be repeated multiple times as a function of a parametric variable, such as temperature.
 Such data needs to be transformed into reciprocal space as